Frequently Asked Questions

 1. Where are CORN THINS available from?

-CORN THINS are available as detailed in the ‘Stockists’ page.
+CORN THINS products are available as detailed in the ‘Stockists’ page.

 Real Foods P/L use fine sun dried sea salt for all of our CORN THINS and RICE THINS variants.
-This solar dried sea salt is acknowledged by Biological Farmers of Australia Co-op as suitable for use in Organic products.
 There are no anti-caking (free-flow) agents in this salt.
-Real Foods does however have anti-caking agent 551 in its flavoured CORN THINS products (Sour Cream & Chives, Tasty Cheese & Pizza).
+Real Foods does however have anti-caking agent 551 (silicone dioxide) in its flavoured CORN THINS products (Sour Cream & Chives, and Tasty Cheese).
 The anti-caking agent is required to ensure flavour (seasoning) can be evenly dispersed on CORN THINS corn cakes.

-Real Foods manufacture 7 varieties of CORN THINS (Original, Organic with Sesame, Soy & Linseed (Flax & Soy) Multigrain, Sesame, Tasty Cheese, Sour Cream & Chives, & Pizza) and 2 varieties of RICE THINS (Ancient Grains & Wholegrain), of which all are “Gluten free”.
+Real Foods P/L is a gluten free manufacturing site, with no products produced containing wheat or gluten.
+Real Foods manufacture 6 varieties of CORN THINS crispbreads (Original, Sesame Organic , Soy & Linseed (Flax & Soy), Multigrain, Tasty Cheese, and Sour Cream & Chives) and 1 varieties of RICE THINS Wholegrain, of which all are “Gluten free”.
 You will find the “gluten free” statement on the packaging of these CORN THINS varieties mentioned on the side of the pack.
 The ‘Gluten Free’ status of Real Foods products has been verified through independent laboratory testing.

 Both sorghum and millet, which are ingredients used in CORN THINS Multigrain, are gluten free.